 1. Scope and boundaries

 This document defines what a mnest is: the trace, kept in the mnestome, of an output passing between two executors.
 It is the second of three canonical docs introduced by the Dialogue on executors and distributed memory.
-It replaces and redefines the older synapse.html: the name changes (synapse → mnest) and so does the semantics (the synapse was a passive «concomitance», the mnest is an observed data passing).
+The mnest records an observed data passing between two executors, not a passive concomitance.

 Boundaries